Photo from Canva

 2) Settling Into the House

-Of course, each family has move-in priorities when they arrive, whether connecting the Wi-Fi, completing the kitchen unpack, or creating a calm, quiet baby nursery.
+Each family has move-in priorities when they arrive, whether connecting the Wi-Fi, unpacking the kitchen, or creating a calm, quiet baby nursery.
 So tackle your preferences first—they’ll make the house feel like home faster.

-It’s a tough goal, but aim for unpacking all of your boxes the first week.
+It’s an ambitious goal, but aim to unpack all of your boxes the first week.
 No, everything doesn’t have to have a perfect forever home, but getting rid of the mountain of cardboard boxes leaves more space and lets your family settle in sooner.

 And finally, go ahead and hang those military awards, family photos, and decorative art items on the wall.
-Familiarity brings comfort, so even though you might not feel like measuring the perfect height for the memento gallery you’ve curated over the years, it's important to take steps to personalize your home.
+Familiarity brings comfort after a PCS move, so even though you might not feel like measuring the perfect height for the memento gallery you’ve curated over the years, it's important to add that personal touch to your home.

 3) Meet the Neighbors